About Sonoma Wire Works

 2014 and 2015 are busy development years!
 Sonoma plans to launch a completely rebuilt DrumCore 4 plug-in (AAX/VST3/AU), the next generation of GuitarJacks (GuitarJack Stage, GuitarJack Mini and StudioJack Mini for Mac/Win/Mobile), start RiffWorks 3 development and much more.

 Visit Sonoma at the next trade show.
-Sonoma's usual events include booths at Winter NAMM in Hall A, Musikmesse Hall 5.1, and Taxi Road Rally.
+Sonoma's usual events include booths at Winter NAMM in Hall A, Musikmesse Hall 5.1 (pics in our Winter NAMM 2015 Wrap Up), and Taxi Road Rally.
 This year, also look for Sonoma at Summer NAMM and AES.
 Sonoma events.